CielSachen/Machine-Projects/README.md

-# Machine Programs
+# Machine Projects

-A monorepo containing all the _**machine programs**_ that I have created throughout senior high school and university.
+A monorepo containing all the _**machine projects**_ that I have created throughout senior high school and university.

 ## Monorepo Directory Structure

-The source codes of the machine programs in this monorepo are in directories named after their subjects/courses.
+The source codes of the machine projects in this monorepo are in directories named after their subjects/courses.

 ### De La Salle Santiago Zobel School